hackalot/mirus/README.md

 * `xorriso` >= 1.2.9

 ### Contributing
 If you'd like to contribute, we would love you to go ahead.
 Grab yourself a copy of the source, and get up close and personal with it.
 It doesn't bite - trust us!
 Make your changes on a seperate fork and send a pull request our way.
+See the `CONTRIBUTING.md` file for more details.

 ### Issue Tracker
 If you run into issues (which we almost garentee you will), please post them on the [issue tracker](https://github.com/joshbeitler/mirus/issues).
 Please tag and describe your issue in detail, and if any error codes are provided please include them.